Welcome to Green Week, where we’re sharing our best tips for creating a more eco-friendly home and lifestyle.

 What Is Green Week?

 Making a greener, cleaner home is nothing new, but it’s becoming more accessible than ever.
 Have you ever wondered whether you can cut the chemicals in your home while still keeping it clean and dirt-free?
-Or wondered how you could reuse and recycle everyday items beyond a single use?
+Or wondered how you could reuse and recycle everyday items beyond just one use?
 Then Green Week will be right up your alley.

 Creating Your Greenest, Cleanest Home